Early Man (film): Voice cast

 In addition to a rabbit that Dug's tribe constantly hunts every day, a Ceratosaurus and a Triceratops, similar to the ones animated by Ray Harryhausen from One Million Years B.C., are seen fighting each other at the opening of the film prior to the asteroid striking Earth.
 In the end credits, they go by the name Ray (Ceratosaurus) and Harry (Triceratops).

 Production

+As part of their contract with Dreamworks Animation, Aardman announced plans for a caveman film titled Crood Awakening in 2005.
+Though their partnership would end not long after this announcement, Dreamworks retained rights to Aardman's original story and developed it into the 2013 film The Croods.

 In June 2007, two films were announced by Aardman, one of them being appropriately joked as an "untitled Nick Park film, which is not another Wallace & Gromit feature film."
 In May 2015, it was announced that the title of the film would be Early Man, and it would be financed by the British Film Institute for $50 million.

 As with previous stop motion films created by Aardman, the characters in Early Man were developed over time with the voice actors to determine the way the characters look, move, and speak.
 The results were turned over to the film's 35 animators at the studio to work on individualising the characters.
-A crowd of people took part in an audio recording at the Memorial Stadium Home of Bristol Rovers.
+A crowd of people took part in an audio recording at the Memorial Stadium, home to Bristol Rovers.

 The studio began principal photography on the film in May 2016 and wrapped on 5 October 2017.